A short video from Save the Children featuring work in Kenya co-funded by Transform Nutrition – a mobile phone app to manage acute malnutrition.

 It will feature evidence on what works in nutrition-sensitive interventions, presented to policymakers from Nepal and international donors and NGOs in the South Asia region.
 The meeting aims to inform and equip attendees in order to address the particular challenges of tackling child undernutrition in their current contexts.

 From 2011-2017 Transform Nutrition has been strengthening the content and use of nutrition-relevant evidence, to accelerate the reduction of undernutrition.
-On 8 June Transform Nutrition is hosting a regional meeting Using evidence to inspire action in Africa in Nairobi, Kenya.
+On 8 June Transform Nutrition is hosting a regional meeting Using evidence to inspire action in East Africa in Nairobi, Kenya.

 This regional meeting will present experiential learning from other African and South Asian countries on key drivers to improve nutrition status, along with evidence on work works in nutrition-sensitive interventions, to policymakers from Kenya and international donors and NGOs in the East Africa region.
 It aims to inform and equip them to address the particular challenges of tackling child undernutrition in their current contexts.